lan13005/DSelector/amptools/analysis/README.md

 3. fullFit_spawn.sh
 4. bootFit_spawn.sh
 5. python overlayBins.py -- to run this you need to put the contents of halld_sim folder of the this repo into halld_sim and compile it
-6. python runPlotEtaPiDeltas.py -- need to update plote_etapi_delta and project_moments to your own waveset and configuration
+6. python runPlotEtaPiDeltas.py -- need to update plote_etapi_delta and project_moments (halld_sim functions) to your own waveset and configuration
 7. python diagnoseBS.py
 8. python plotIntensities.py